kevinakasam/FrankEnstein-Duct/User Mods/n4t3y/AIO 5015 Ducts/README.md

 The bracket is held in place with a notch integrated into the mount, as well as the fan when it is installed, so there is no need for any additional hardware.

 <img src="./IMAGES/Bracket.png"/>

+The bracket should slide easily into the slot in the mount:

 <img src="./IMAGES/MountwBracket.png"/>
 <img src="./IMAGES/Assembled.png"/>